Page Up and Page Down keys

 In most operating systems, if the Page Up or Page Down key is pressed along with the key in editable text, all the text scrolled over will be highlighted.

 In some applications, the and keys behave differently in caret navigation (toggled with the function key in Windows).
 For a claimed 30% of people, the paging keys move the text in the opposite direction to what they find natural, and software may contain settings to reverse the operation of these keys to accommodate that.

-In August 2008, Microsoft received the US patent #7,415,666 for the functions of the two keys – Page Up & Page Down.
+In August 2008, Microsoft received the US patent #7,415,666 for the functions of the two keys – Page Down and Page Up.